1. Cardiovascular disease

 - Eat less sugar, salt and saturated fat.
 Cutting back on salt can help to offset the bloating and fluid retention commonly associated with PMS.

-- Avoid caffeine and alcohol which can aggravate symptoms, so reduce your intake, especially in the two weeks before your period.
+- Avoid caffeine and alcohol which can aggravate symptoms.
+Aim to reduce your intake, especially in the two weeks before your period.

 - Eat a healthy, balanced diet, with plenty of fruit, vegetables and wholegrain cereals.

 - During the last two weeks of your cycle try eating a carbohydrate-rich snack or meal every two to three hours.

 - Exercising regularly can encourage the release of endorphins which promote a feeling of well-being.